Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Want a quick overview of the hand sanders on our list before diving into the details?
-Use the handy quick links to jump to the hand sander you want to get a more detailed review.
+Use the handy quick links to jump to the hand sander you want a more detailed review for.

 If you're looking for a tool for more subtle hand sanding, a hand held sanding block is a top choice.
 They typically have a smaller sanding surface and are shaped to fit into the palm of the hand.

-Don’t fancy getting up a ladder to sand down a surface then this radial sander could be just what you need.
+Don’t fancy getting up a ladder to sand down a surface?
+This radial sander could be just what you need.
 Radial sanders have a round sanding pad, which you attach to a pole giving you access to hard to reach areas.

 This sander head is effectively a standard hand sander without the handle.
 Instead it has a 360 degree omnidirectional swivel bracket that's attached to a telescopic extension pole.
 Great for wall and floors.